bioinfo-pf-curie/mpiBWA/docs/README.md

 example: `mpirun -n 2 mpiBWAByChr mem -t 8 -f -o SAM REF FASTQ1 FASTQ2`

 the -f option add CIGAR, quality, and base score to each mate.
 This is equivalent to "samtools fixmate -c -m".
 This option permits to mark the duplicates with samtools in downstream analisys.
-The overhead time is less than 10%.
+The overhead is negligable as this part is multithread.

 ### output